dlm1223/fantasy-football-optimization/README.md

 draft strategies will result in the best lineups for fantasy football.

 In fantasy football, there’s a lot to consider when trying to figure out an optimal draft strategy.
-For example, WR draft position is more correlated to their end of season ranking than RB draft position is, so for that reason, it might make sense to pick WRs first.
-However, on the other hand, top RB’s have a higher ceiling and the potential to score 350 points, whereas top WRs can only reach 275 points.
-Then, the potential “league-winning” variance/higher projection of RBs may seem to make them more appealing.
+Top RB’s have a high ceiling and the potential to score 350 points, whereas top WRs can only reach 275 points, however top WR's are usually seen as safer as they have a higher correlation of their preseason to end of season rank.
 Positions like DST, which have low ceiling and low pre-season correlation seem to be an obvious choice to draft very late.
-QBs, on the other hand, which have high ceiling and low correlation are less clear.
 There’s a lot of things to consider, and I haven’t even mentioned other things like how you need to start a different number of each position.
 Simulation is a good way to estimate the effects of different strategies.